Academany/fabzero/basic/intro.md

   * You are able to narrate the experience during the Fab Zero program
   * You are able to keep your file sizes low by using resized images and compressed videos where applicable
 * Complete and document a final project that
-  * Contains a microcontroller board that yoy have designed and fabricated with an input and output device
+  * Contains a microcontroller board that you have designed and fabricated with (at least) an input and output device
   * Uses at least 2 digital fabrication proceses
-  * You create a 1280x720 pixels `.png` slide
+  * You design a (beatiful) 1280x720 pixels `.png` presentation slide
-  * You create a 30s presentation 720p `.mp4` compressed video introducing you and your final project
+  * You create a 30s compressed 720p `.mp4` presentation video introducing you and your final project

 ### A piece of advice
 * Do not follow existing roads, make your own path
 ![](img/intro/makeyourpath.png)
 * Move out of your comfort zone and stay there
 ![](../diagrams/comfort.png)
 * Free your mind, forget what you already know, try new things
 * Be brave, take risks (not physical risks)
 * You will need to control your stress.
 Can you handle it?
   * Things will go wrong
-  * things will change continuously
+  * Things will continuously change
   * you will loose work
   * you will break things
   * you will not be able to find a solution immediately

 ## Let's get ready!

-### Safefy first
-Health, Safety and Environment (HSE) guidelines.
-* Cleaning up - Not someone else Problem
-* Safety Manual
-* Access control
-  * Facility
-  * Sensitive items
-  * Machines
-* Emergency Plan
-  * Fire
-  * Police
-  * Hospital
-  * Pharmacy

-> Exercise: Walk around the lab.
-Identify HSE potential problems and write them down in your notebook.

 ### Prepare your Laptop
 * The importance of FOSS software.